 Did you know that over 17 million people call the Chesapeake Bay watershed their home?
 Also, more than 100,000 streams, creeks and rivers run throughout the Bay watershed.
 The Chesapeake Bay watershed drains into five major rivers, including the Susquehanna, Potomac, Rappahannock, York and James, which provide more than 90 percent of the Bay’s fresh water.

 The watershed is larger than most U.S. states, totaling 64,000 square miles, or 96 percent of the size of New England.
-The Bay watershed stretches across six states, starting from the Susquehanna River’s headwaters in Cooperstown, N.Y., encompassing parts of Delaware, Delaware, Maryland, New York, Pennsylvania, Virginia and West Virginia, as well as Washington, D.C, until emptying into the Atlantic Ocean on Virginia’s Eastern shore.
+The Bay watershed stretches across six states, starting from the Susquehanna River’s headwaters in Cooperstown, N.Y., encompassing parts of Delaware, Maryland, New York, Pennsylvania, Virginia and West Virginia, as well as Washington, D.C, until emptying into the Atlantic Ocean on Virginia’s Eastern shore.

 Despite the obvious importance of this natural resource, human activity in the watershed is damaging the Bay, with excess nitrogen and phosphorus pollution destroying habitat and killing aquatic life.
 Leading sources of these pollutants are agriculture, sewage treatment plants, urban and suburban runoff and air pollution from cars, factories, and power plants.